Archbishop Justin, Warmonger

 An article from the Observer, month of July, day the 25th.

-images-1When I put myself forward for ordination within the Church of England (about 25 years ago), the bishop naturally asked me why I was interested in this form of public ministry.
+When I put myself forward for ordination within the Church of England (about 25 years ago), the bishop naturally asked me why I was interested in this form of public ministry.
 I told him it was the travel opportunities.
 It wasn’t the correct answer.
 He promptly sent me off to the East End of London to get some parish experience and to “test my vocation”.
 Next time the subject came up, I made sure I mentioned Jesus.

 But one of the things about the Church of England, sometimes conceded by those who complain about its top brass in parliament lording it over the rest of us, is that it is an institution that has genuine reach.
 It has a branch in every high street and a loyal customer base to boot.
 You go places with a C of E posting.
 Literally.

-During my probationary year in the late 1980s, I quickly found myself rooted in a Christian community just outside the City of London, trying to make sense of the city of londonderegulation of the financial markets from the perspective of a poor bit of Whitechapel.
+During my probationary year in the late 1980s, I quickly found myself rooted in a Christian community just outside the City of London, trying to make sense of the deregulation of the financial markets from the perspective of a poor bit of Whitechapel.
 And faster than you can say “credit-default swaps”, that year turned into a couple of dozen and I am now the vicar of a backstreet parish in Hackney.
 I’m still wondering what on earth is going on over there in the Square Mile.

 It is this reach and this concern about aspects of the financial services that archbishop Welby is invoking in his war on Wonga.
 He’s said he wants to compete payday lenders out of existence, in part by encouraging churches to accommodate credit unions on their property.
 It’s not a stupid strategy, but to marshal his troops successfully he will need to overcome some areas of resistance.
 The Church of England is going to have to understand itself in a new way.

-12528725First of all, here’s why it’s a good idea.
+First of all, here’s why it’s a good idea.
 Churches have space.
 At mine, we have a hall, a garden, an undercroft, a narthex and a nave.
 We already accommodate a nursery, a martial arts club and a healthy eating programme with the SH Barnett social enterprise.
 We’ve run living wage jobs clubs (with a Muslim community centre) and we are about to open a food bank station (with a Nigerian pentecostal fellowship).
 Why not also a branch of the London Community Credit Union?

 The Church of England also has resources.
 I don’t just mean assets to invest, although it has some of those too, about £5.5bn.
 More importantly, it is an organisation that is rich in human capital or, as we used to call them, people.
 Of course, these people in turn have their own money to invest, some of which they already put into running the church and its mission.